jckkrr/RingsMapper/README.md

 # Examples

-Here it is using coordinates of major airports around the world (and randomly genearted values)
+Here it is using coordinates of major airports around the world (and randomly generated values)

 ![newplot(6)](https://user-images.githubusercontent.com/69304112/133867988-12528020-ae46-4763-b7ed-b9167bb73655.png)